Panelists discuss the links between democratic governance and global health.

-The question is, and this is—you know, this is a major conversation—is how can the systems, because there still needs to be a system to develop a vaccine, it’s just not necessarily integrated in the broader health system—how can those systems that have largely been funded by donors be used to help build the local health system that can now respond to a broad set of health conditions?
-And I think that is, you know, a major task, and a major question that is asked, both by recipient nations themselves, but also something I think donors are increasingly grappling with.
+The question is, and this is a major conversation—is how can the systems, because there still needs to be a system to develop a vaccine, it’s just not necessarily integrated in the broader health system—how can those systems that have largely been funded by donors be used to help build the local health system that can now respond to a broader set of health conditions?
+And I think that is a major task, and a major question that is asked, both by recipient nations themselves, but also something I think donors are increasingly grappling with.

 Q: Andrew O’Donohue from the Carnegie Endowment.
 Thanks for this panel.